Margaret King: Advice to Young Mothers and fiction

 In 1823 she published a very popular practical medical guide, Advice to young mothers on the physical education of children, by a grandmother, which went through numerous editions in several countries including Britain and the United States.
 Posthumous Italian editions, translated by Margaret's personal physician, were published under the name Contessa di Mount Cashell—Irlandese.
 Among other un-orthodoxies, in her Advice she insisted on the superiority of female midwives (the competing worldview was the rise of male obstetricians such as William Smellie), and the benefits of the mother herself breastfeeding (as opposed to "throwing" her child on "the bosom of a stranger", i.e. a wet nurse).
 Breastfeeding, she noted, delays the likelihood of conceiving, thus avoiding the risks of near-constant pregnancy (which she had witnessed in her mother).
 She also issued a stern injunction against ever "wounding a daughter's sensibility, or mortifying her pride".

 Following the success of the book, she undertook to translate medical works from German.
 She maintained her interest in literature, publishing a two-volume novel The Sisters of Nansfield: A Tale for Young Women (1824).
 It is the story of two young women who are induced by the untimely death of their father to consider society and its conventions with a more critical eye.

 Unpublished, and dating from 1823, is a manuscript for a three-volume novel, Selene.
 Despite her nonconformity, it suggests that Margaret remained "ambiguous about social distinctions".
-An aristocracy is a feature of the novel's lunar utopia, and one of her protagonists, a young man, is indeed ruined by the "ridicule of high birth and ancestry" into which he is drawn by "professed democrats".
+An aristocracy is a feature of the novel's lunar utopia, and one of her protagonists, a young man, is ruined by the "ridicule of high birth and ancestry" into which he is drawn by "professed democrats".
 The story reads as a critique of contemporary English society, its mores and literary standards.
 But through its central female character, it is also a mediation upon Margaret's own experience as a woman including the pain of an unhappy socially-dictated marriage, and of recuperation through a second relationship enjoyed in relative seclusion.